Signed Into Law

 Which agencies enforce SB1220?

-SB1220 is enforced by Criminal Trial Courts, District Attorneys and County Attorneys.
+SB1220 is enforced by County Attorneys, Criminal Trial Courts and District Attorneys.

 Q

-The compliance urgency for SB1220 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1220 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q